KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 	> $ apt install nano
 	> $ nano 50-server.cnf

-Comment the Following Lines (with #):
+Comment the following lines (with #):

 	#bind-address 		= 127.0.0.1

-Then Restart the DB with:
+Then restart the DB with:

 	> $ sudo systemctl restart mariadb